 What is Morality and Ethics?

-As you can see, if we want to be good people, we need to have a general idea of what the word good means.
+If we want to be good, ethical, people, we need to have a general idea of what the word good means.

 Photo by Jennifer Martin, courtesy of Unsplash

 Ethics, on the other hand, pertains to the way in which we apply our concepts of the good to every day practical situations.
 For example, if we believe that the good is doing our duty no matter what, we also need to know what exactly our duty is in specific situations.